sklumpe/SerialFIB/README.md

 ![Architecture Overview](DummyImages/SerialFIB.png)

-SerialFIB was developed at the Max Planck Institute of Biochemistry, Research Group CryoEM Technology and the Mahamid group, European Molecular Biology Laboratory (EMBL).
+SerialFIB is developed at the Max Planck Institute of Biochemistry, Research Group CryoEM Technology and the Mahamid group, European Molecular Biology Laboratory (EMBL).

 It is written in Python3, comes with a PyQt5 GUI, and uses code from 3DCT [http://3dct.semper.space](http://3dct.semper.space)
 So far, it has only been developed with Thermo Fisher Scientific AutoScript4.
 While we did our best to seperate SerialFIB's image handling from AutoScript4, other drivers have not been written yet, so its usage is limited to Thermo Fisher Scientific Instruments.
 It has been tested on